-Class 2029 beef poster

-Class 2030 beef report

-Class 2031 beef display

-Class 2032 beef stall decoration
+(judged on Thursday 9 a.m. in Quonset) Class 2029 beef poster Class 2030 beef report Class 2031 beef display Class 2032 beef stall decoration

-Department 32 Dairy Cattle
+Department 41 Dairy Cattle

-NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 6, all in Quonset (except stall décor), all need exhibitor cards Enrollment: 0
+NOTE: all education exhibits including stall decorations are judged 9 a.m., Thursday, July 11, all in Quonset (except stall décor), all need exhibitor cards Enrollment: 2 jr

-- 1. Read general regulations & guidelines on pgs 6-9. - 2.
+- 2 awards: dairy champion, dairy showmanship - 1.
+Read general regulations & guidelines on pgs 6-9. - 2.
 Approved showmanship apparel, see pg.
 8. - 3.
 Dairy cattle will be exhibited in the cattle barn. - 4.
 All dairy animals will be shown in separate classes according to breed and age; on entry card indicate breed: Brown Swiss, Holstein, Guernsey, Jersey, etc., or other. - 5.
 Heifers less than two years old will compete for junior champion and reserve junior champion. - 6.
 Top two animals in each class will compete for champion and reserve champion dairy animal. - 7.
 Superintendent discretion applies if necessary.